NBCLab/Onboarding/README.md

     - [ORCID](https://orcid.org)
     - [Google Scholar](https://scholar.google.com)
     - [Open Science Framework](https://osf.io)

+## Necessary Software
+1. Python 3: A large portion of the code used in the lab is written in Python.
+Install Python on your laptop using the [Anaconda distribution](https://docs.anaconda.com/anaconda/install/#installation).
+2. [Atom](https://atom.io): Atom is a text editor you can use to write code.
+There are a number of add-on packages you can install to add helpful features.
+3. A [VNC client](http://ircc.fiu.edu/visualization/): You will need a VNC client like VNCViewer in order to access visualization nodes on the HPC.
+4. A [VPN Client](https://network.fiu.edu/vpn/): You will need a VPN client like Cisco AnyConnect in order to access the HPC from home.
+5. An SCP Client: You will need an SCP client like [Cyberduck](https://cyberduck.io) to transfer files to and from the HPC.
+6. [Docker](https://docs.docker.com/get-started/): Docker allows you to build and use containers on your laptop.
+7. [git](https://help.github.com/en/articles/set-up-git): git is necessary for version control and is a key component of GitHub.
+  - You can also download [GitHub Desktop](https://desktop.github.com), which provides a simplified GUI for using git.
+8. PaperCut: See above for more information on how to install this software.
+9. Slack: See above.
+10. Google Drive

 ## The NBC Lab Website
 1. Send [Taylor](mailto:tsalo006@fiu.edu) a blurb, photo, and any relevant links for the [lab website](https://nbclab.github.io).
 You can see examples by navigating to lab members' personal pages from the [Team](https://nbclab.github.io/team/) page.